 - 1. Attach a battery and power switch to the target device.
 Power up the device. - 2.
 Using a Micro USB cable, connect the target device to your computer's USB socket. - 3.
 Run TeleGPS, and select 'Flash Device' from the Device menu. - 4.
-Select the target device in the Device Selection dialog. - 6.
+Select the target device in the Device Selection dialog. - 5.
+Select the image you want to flash to the device, which should have a name in the form <product>-v<product-version>-<software-version>.ihx, such as TeleGPS-v1.0-1.4.0.ihx. - 6.
 Make sure the configuration parameters are reasonable looking.
 If the serial number and/or RF configuration values aren't right, you'll need to change them. - 7.
 Hit the 'OK' button and the software should proceed to flash the device with new firmware, showing a progress bar. - 8.
 Verify that the device is working by using the 'Configure Altimeter' item to check over the configuration.